wevm/abitype/docs/pages/guide/walkthrough.md

 })
 ```

-We can refactor our `ExtractAbiFunction` call into a generic slot `TAbiFunction` (of type [`AbiFunction`](/api/types#abifunction)) and set the default to the result of `ExtractAbiFunction`.
-This allows us to use `TAbiFunction` in for `args` and the return type.
+We can refactor our `ExtractAbiFunction` call into a generic slot `abiFunction` (of type [`AbiFunction`](/api/types#abifunction)) and set the default to the result of `ExtractAbiFunction`.
+This allows us to use `abiFunction` in for `args` and the return type.
 Lastly, we wire up another `AbiParametersToPrimitiveTypes` call for the return type—this time using outputs.

 ## 5. Wrapping up